NgWenZhi/ACF-MST-Notes/Nightmare_MST.md

 - [x] Continues operating properly in the presence of a failure
 - [x] Built-in redundancy of components
 - [x] Has team of technical personnel to resolve technical issues as they occur

+**3. From the billing dashboard, you can access several other cost management tools that you can use to estimate and plan your AWS costs.
+These tools include:**

+- [ ] AWS Bills
+- [x] AWS Cost Explorer
+- [x] AWS Budgets
+- [ ] AWS Trusted Advisor

+**4. Which of the following is/are advantages of software solutions?**

+- [x] Can change more quickly, easily, and cost-effectively than hardware solutions
+- [x] Are flexible
+- [x] Have a short hardware procurement cycle
+- [x] Eliminate the undifferentiated heavy-lifting tasks